Your new user didn’t sign up to check out your product.

 - I had constant triggers from my peers and class schedule to learn SPSS.

-As a result, I put in the work to figure out SPSS.
+As a result, I put in the work to figure it out.

 This story isn’t unique to me.